miklevin/MikeLev.in/_posts/2025-04-14-is-grok-better-than-chatgpt.md

 ### Reinforcing High-Impact Content
 - **Top Value Content:**
-  The **"peak data theory"** query is currently delivering top rankings and a high impact score.
-In addition, pages centered on **"open source seo platform/software"** are showing traction across different tables.
+  The **"peak data theory*"* query is currently delivering top rankings and a high impact score.
+In addition, pages centered on *"*open source seo platform/software"** are showing traction across different tables.
   **Action:** Strengthen these pages by integrating data-rich insights, expert interviews, and updated case studies.
 Use these successes as anchors for building broader topic clusters.

 ### Rescuing Underperforming Content